 All engineering faculty and staff have individual offices that will facilitate student advising, office hours, etc. Sufficient classrooms are available also in the same building, which make it very convenient for students to take classes and conduct laboratory experiments.
 To support the proposed BME program, two new engineering teaching labs on UMES campus are to be developed, including acquiring educational packet, data acquisition systems for data measurement on cells and living systems, and data analysis software.
 The two labs are (1) Bioinstrumentation Lab, and (2) Biomedical Engineering Lab.
 Both labs are BSL (biosafety level) Level 1 labs.
 They follow basic safety procedures, called Standard Microbiological Practices and require no special equipment or design features.
-BSL-1 are common to biomedical engineering lab is shown in the picture (for example, BME Teaching Lab at U.
+BSL-1 are common to biomedical engineering programs in the country.
+A good example of a typical biomedical engineering teaching lab is shown in the picture (for example, BME Teaching Lab at U.